Azhad56/TheReality/README.md

 there is an utility.css which is used for globally
 ## Features and Contents
 * Contains Section of Home Page (Home page is routing to index.html )
-* Contains Section of About ( Currently Not working)
+* Contains Section of About ( added some js when clicking on about page it will hide featured articles section and it will change heading and paragraph content)
 * Contains Section of Blogpost.html that is article section
 * Contains Search Bar Features which By default show some predifined search website
 * Contains feature of Featured Articles that will show some top articles